DigitalLatin/engelmann/README.md

 2. Execute `git commit -m` and add a brief message about what you did during the session.
 3. Execute `git push` to push your changes to the remote repository.

 You may also use the Git features incorporated into the Atom editor or the GitHub desktop application to accomplish these tasks.
+It is a good idea to execute the Git routine enumerated above before you do any sorting so that you can always revert your changes to a previous version, if necessary.

 #### Authors and Editors
 The data in the `Author` and `Editor` columns in your copy of `Engelmann.csv` should have corresponding authorities in the file `dll-author-authorities.csv`, which has one author record per row, with multiple versions of each author's name in the columns.
 The column `DLL Author Record` contains the data that you will copy and insert into the column `DLL Author Name` in your copy of `Engelmann.csv`.